 With the overwhelming popularity of the dual mode exhaust systems on the 2015-2016 Dodge Challenger SRT Hellcat and the Dodge Charger R/T Scat Pack, Dodge made the decision to offer a loud dual mode exhaust system standard on 2017 (and later) Dodge Chargers and Challengers equipped with a Hemi V8 engine.

-Second only to horsepower, the sound of these dual mode exhaust system on the 2015-2016 Dodge Challenger and Charger Scat Pack and Hellcat were a favorites feature for owners.
-This, however, left owners of the models sporting the 5.7L Hemi V8 engine to look for aftermarket exhaust components to get a similar sound.
+Second only to horsepower, the sound of these dual mode "scat pack exhaust systems" on the 2015-2016 Dodge Challenger and Charger Scat Pack and Hellcat were a favorites feature for owners.
+This, however, left owners of the models sporting the 5.7L Hemi V8 engine to look for aftermarket exhaust components to get a similar scat pack exhaust sound.
 In 2017, that changed.
 That's when every Dodge Challenger and Charger with a Hemi engine came equipped with the 2.75-inch dual mode exhaust system.

 Dual Mode Exhaust for All Hemi Muscle Cars

 This means, starting with the 2017 model year, the Challenger in R/T, R/T Plus, R/T Shaker and R/T Shaker Plus trimlines, and the Charger in R/T and R/T Road & Track trimlines are equipped with the same growling exhaust system as the Scat Pack and Hellcat models.